Missouri, like the rest of the country, continues to battle the COVID-19 pandemic.

 - Schedule an appointment with your primary care physician, or visit an urgent care clinic.

 Hospital ERs are not the most efficient testing locations.
-To help hospitals effectively manage the current COVID surge, use an alternate testing option if your symptoms are not severe.
+Use an alternate testing option if your symptoms are not severe.

 COVID-19 vaccines are safe, effective and free.